theopn/leetcode/README.md

     7. Recursively call the helper with `mid + 1` and `hi`, assign the result to `node.right`
     8. Return the `node`
     9. Call this helper with `0` and the size of sorted array minus 1 in the main function
+- **2196.
+Create Binary Tree From Descriptions** (Medium, 2024-07-15 Daily Q)
+    1. Create two hash tables, one that maps integer (value of the node) to a `TreeNode` object, and one that maps integer (value of the node) to a boolean to track if it is a child of another node
+    2. Iterate through the `descriptions`
+    3. If the parent node value does not exist in the hash table, make a new one and add it to the table
+    4. If the child node value does not exist in the hash table, make a new one and add it to the table
+    5. Set the child node according to the `isLeft` value
+    6. Add the child node to the `isChild` hash table
+    7. Once we are done creating a tree, iterate through the `parent` of the `descriptions` again.
+Look for a node where `isChild[parent] == false`, because the root is not a child of any node

 ## Graph